 Did you make this?
 I want to see how it turned out!
 Tag me in your social media post @projectmealplan and use #projectmealplan when you share!

 Peaches and Green Protein Smoothie

-Power greens, peaches, bananas plus protein!
+Power greens, peaches, and bananas plus protein!
 An easy smoothie recipe especially if you have extra peaches on hand!

 - 1 peach, diced & frozen